JesseFPV/grocy_scanner/README.md

 - **Three Actions**: Add to stock, open product, or deduct from stock with a single tap
 - **Visual Feedback**: Shows product name, image, and updated stock quantity on success
 - **Error Handling**: Clear error messages when barcodes are not found
-- **Easy Configuration**: First-run setup dialog for Grocy host and API key
+- **Easy Configuration**: Full-screen configuration page for Grocy host and API key
 - **USB Barcode Scanner Support**: Works with any USB barcode scanner that emulates keyboard input
 - **Customizable UI**: Easy theme customization via `theme.py` - change colors, fonts, and sizes